ddsnowboard/ArtHistoryQuiz/README.md

 ## Git Primer

-If, in the course of Priorian events, I must break the bonds that tie me to other programming-types and give this to someone who doesn't know anything about VCS's, here's how to make this work with git and GitHub.
+If, in the course of Priorian events, it should become necessary for one man to break the bonds that once connected him to other programmers and computer scientists and hand over the reins to someone who doesn't know anything about VCS's, here's how to make this work with git and GitHub.
 ###Step 1: Install a git client
 You could use the official GitHub client, or some other one.
 I use git bash, but I'm kinda old-fashioned like that.
 I'm going to assume, however, that you're using git from the command line.
 You probably aren't, but all these commands (except perhaps `git pull`) will be in your front-end somewhere.